AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 >
 > Once you've accepted the connection settings, you are no longer able to add or edit advertiser names.

-If you are satisfied with the proposed connection settings, select **[!UICONTROL Accept]** to accept the connection settings and establish the connection.
+If you are satisfied with the proposed connection settings, select **[!UICONTROL Accept]** to establish the connection.
 If you want to request changes to the connection settings, select **[!UICONTROL Reject]**.
-The collaborator can then revise the connection settings and resend them for your review.
+The collaborator can then revise the connection settings and resend them for review.

 ## Delete connections {#delete-connections}

 You can delete any connections with collaborators that you do not want to continue working with.
 To delete existing connections, navigate to **[!UICONTROL Connect]**.
-Advertisers will need to then navigate to **[!UICONTROL My connections]**.
-Select **[!UICONTROL View connection]** on the connection card to access the connection that you want to delete.
+Advertisers should then navigate to **[!UICONTROL My connections]**.
+Select **[!UICONTROL View connection]** on the connection card to open the connection you want to delete.

 ![The View connection option highlighted in the My connections view.](/help/assets/connect/establish-connection/delete-view-connection.png){zoomable="yes"}